TheRealKaup/KTech/documentation/faq.md

 ## Why are `Collider`'s and `Texture`'s constructors normal functions?

-Using normal constructors was ambiguous to the coder and and the compiler in this case.
+Using normal constructors was ambiguous to the coder and the compiler in this case.
 The writing convention of `vector.resize(n)` and `vector[i].Constructor()`, where "vector" is a vector of `Texture`s or `Collider`s, is just the simple and easy alternative I found.
 I might change this method, maybe to a factory design.

 ## Why is there no predefined game loop?